KevinKobori/ifood_interview/README.md

         - CPF: 385.631.880-11
 # Developing:

+    - Implement Clean Architecture ⚠️⭕
+    - Implement Modules ⚠️⭕
+        - flutter_modular: ⚠️⭕
+		- Navigation with dynamic routes, suport for web ⚠️⭕
+		- Dependency injection ⚠️⭕
+		- Deep Link to navigate between pages or only ffrom external pages? ⚠️⭕
+    - Implement Tests ⚠️⭕
+    - Implement Controllers
+        - Migrate from provider to mobx ⚠️⭕
-    - Layout of the App:
+    - Layout of the App: ⛔
         - drawer to bottom navigationbar ⛔
         - Search bar ⛔
         - Items list to grid ⛔
         - Colors ⛔
         - Fonts ⛔
-	- Separate model from remote controllers
+	- Separate model from mappers and providers ⚠️⭕
-	- Migrate to Null Safety
+	- Migrate to Null Safety ⚠️⭕
-	- flutter_modular: ⚠️⭕
-		- Navigation on app and web ⚠️⭕
-		- Dependency injection ⚠️⭕
-		- Controllers ⚠️⭕
-		- Deep Link to navigate between pages or only ffrom external pages? ⚠️⭕
 	- All user data logic:
 		- When logout on App: remove devices tokens from DB ⚠️✅
 		- When logout directly on Firebase Admin: remove devices tokens from DB using Cloud Functions ⚠️⭕